stefandmn/Splash/README.md

 __or__

+`/opt/clue/bin/splash --message="Sample message" -x100 -y200` -properties="fontcolor=#ff0000,fontsize=30,fontfile=teletext"`

+__or__

-`/opt/clue/bin/splash --message="Sample message" -x100 -y200`
+`/opt/clue/bin/splash --message="Sample message" -x100 -y200` -properties="fontcolor=ff00ff,fontfile=/root/resources/arial.ttf"`

-2. To display a picture on the screen you have to build a command with the following options:
+2. To display **pictures** on the screen you have to build a command with the options described below.
+The `--image` switch can refer a file name already deployed on the application resources location (`/opt/clue/share/splash/images`) or a specific file location.
+In case the file extension is not specified the PNG format is considered by default.
-	TBD
+* `rotate` - rotate specified image with 90, 180 or 270 degrees - corresponding to input values: 1, 2, 3
+* `enlarge` - displays the image to the whole area of the screen.
+It is a boolean value, accepts values, likes, `y`, `yes`, `true`
+* `stretch` - displays the image to the whole area of the screen by in stretching mode.
+It is also a boolean value, he possible value are described above.

 ___Examples___